kormax/apple-enhanced-contactless-polling/README.md

   XX XX XX...
 XX..
   [TCIs (n)]   [Extra data (n)]
 ```
-- TCIs define an array of 3-byte long identifiers.
-Standard allows for 0-n long TCI arrays to be conveyed depending on terminal type and subtype;
+- TCIs define an array of 3-byte-long identifiers.
+TCI arrays of arbitrary length may be conveyed depending on terminal type and subtype;
 - Extra data contents depend on terminal type, subtype, and TCIs:
   * For transit it contains a [mask of supported EMV payment networks](#emv-transit-fallback) for fallback;
-  * For access/key readers it may contain a 8-byte long unique reader group identifier, which allows differentiating between them for passes of the same type;
+  * For access/key readers it may contain an 8-byte-long unique reader group identifier, which allows differentiating between them for passes of the same type;
   * For HomeKit it contains pairing information;
-  * For NameDrop it carries a 6-byte long BLE MAC address;
+  * For NameDrop it carries a 6-byte-long BLE MAC address;
-  * For AirDrop it carries a 6-byte long zeroed-out value.
+  * For AirDrop it carries a 6-byte-long zeroed-out value.

 ## TCI

-Terminal Capabilities Identifier (TCI), is an arbitrary three-byte-long value that establishes reader relation to a particular pass type (Home key, Car key, Transit) or system feature (Ignore, GymKit, AirDrop, NameDrop).
+Terminal Capabilities Identifier (TCI) is an arbitrary three-byte-long value that establishes reader relation to a particular pass type (Home key, Car key, Transit) or system feature (Ignore, GymKit, AirDrop, NameDrop).

 The following restrictions apply to the use of TCI:
 - Some TCIs are bound to a reader with a particular type and subtype (which requires V2), while others trigger for all types (support V1).
 It is not known if this behavior is a bug or was intentional;